du0ks/fedora-minimal-installion/README.md

 # Fedora Minimal Installion Guide
 ## Purpose
 This is a minimal installion guide for Fedora.
-Desktop Enviroment is GNOME.
+Desktop Environment is GNOME.
 Approximately 900~1000 packages with NVIDIA and additional firmware drivers.
 RAM Usage is approximately 600MB at startup.

 ### Preparation
 * Download Fedora Everything at https://alt.fedoraproject.org/.